-Supports support non-profit agencies which improve the quality of life for people, animals, and the environment.
+Supports non-profit agencies which improve the quality of life for people, animals, and the environment.

 Grenfell Association of America

-The Grenfell Association supports the activities of the International Grenfell Association (IGA), with grants that benefit the health, education, social and cultural well-being of the people of Northern Newfoundland and coastal Labrador and works in partnership with government and other agencies.
-Contact firstname.lastname@example.org or tel.
-617-391-3087.
+The Grenfell Association supports the activities of the International Grenfell Association (IGA), with grants that benefit the health, education, social and cultural well-being of the people of Northern Newfoundland and coastal Labrador, and works in partnership with government and other agencies.
+Contact: kdemarco@gmafoundations or 617-391-3083.

 The Foundation’s Fellowship Program funds post-doctoral research in mammalian reproductive biology.
 The Foundation’s Anna Lalor Burdick Program supports human reproductive education for young women.

 Supports innovative strategies that provide transformative services to high-need youth in New England, as well as research into improving those services.
+It has played a catalytic role in supporting the field of complex trauma.
 The foundation also funds sustainable, economically viable agriculture and forestry endeavors on New England farm and conservation lands.
 Proposals by invitation only.

 The Ludcke Foundation

 Supports organizations that serve children and families, with an emphasis on emotional and physical health, education, and social development.

 Steven J. Meoli Memorial Foundation